 Practical Rules for Product Management: Some rules just aren’t meant to be broken (Part 2)

-Pragmatic Marketing’s seminar not only teaches product managers about the renowned Pragmatic Marketing Framework, it offers attendees 20 rules for product management success.
+Pragmatic Institute’s seminar not only teaches product managers about the renowned Pragmatic Institute Framework, it offers attendees 20 rules for product management success.
 In the next batch of rules (Rules 6-10), you’ll see a heavy focus on understanding and articulating your distinctive competencies—and on getting outside your own four walls to determine what your (broad) market truly values.
 Read on.

 Product Management should help sales channels, not individual salespeople.